FancyBrandy/Wineyard_filereading/README.md

 further applicants for that day.

 The data of the applicants are stored in file.
 The program has to be able to modify, to delete the data and make a daily and full list of them.

+Note: the file has to be run in Linux system.